 Students cannot participate in an externship in the same semester in which they are enrolled in a clinic.

 Students may not seek credit retroactively for externships completed without prior registration and without the prior approval by the Externship Administrator of the externship placement.

 Prior approval by the Externship Administrator is required for all externships.
-After receiving prior approval by the Externship Administrator, students must complete the Externship Registration Form and submit it to the Externship Administrator for registration (Important: Judicial Externships require a different form which is to be submitted to Dorothea Harris in Student Services).
+After receiving prior approval by the Externship Administrator, students must complete the Externship Registration Form and submit it to the Externship Administrator for registration (Important: Judicial Externships require a different form).
 Approvals and registration for externships must be completed by the end of the Drop/Add registration period for the semester for which the externship is sought.

 Students may not receive credit for participation in a field placement for which the student receives compensation.

 For more general information or questions about the Externship Program or on particular Externship opportunities, please direct questions to the Office of Career Services (OCS) at email@example.com or 973-642-8746.

 HEALTH LAW & INTELLECTUAL PROPERTY EXTERNSHIPS

 PUBLIC INTEREST EXTERNSHIPS